Metrological detection of entanglement generated by non-Gaussian operations: Realistic detection of non-Gaussian entanglement

 In the following we study the protocol by simulating homodyne detection with rejection sampling of the theoretical probability distributions obtained from Equation \eqref{UnSymPsi}.
 We partition the real line corresponding to the outcomes of the quadrature measured by Alice and Bob in a series of bins with a given bin size $\Delta$.
 We consider an even number of bins as the mean value of the field is zero for our non-Gaussian probe state.
-Figure \ref{F5} shows two examples of sampled joint relative frequency distributions $\{\mathcal{F}(x_{A},x_{B})\}$ obtained through rejection sampling of the probability distribution given by Equation \eqref{UnSymPsi} for $r_A=r_B=0.2$ (Figure \ref{F1}a) and $r_A=-r_B=0.2$ (Figure \ref{F1}b).
+Figure \ref{F5} shows two examples of sampled joint relative frequency distributions $\{\mathcal{F}(x_{A},x_{B})\}$ obtained through rejection sampling of a single photon-subtracted state probability distribution \DBR{$\mathcal{P}(x_{A},x_{B})$} given by Equation \eqref{UnSymPsi} for $r_A=r_B=-0.5$ and of a two photon-subtracted state probability distribution with $r_A=r_B=0.2$ (see Supplementary Material).
 The number of samples is $M=5\times10^5$ and the bin size $\Delta$=0.2 (in the units of $x_{A/B}$).

 We list below the steps to follow in order to calculate the FI: \begin{enumerate}

 \item we take the two sets of sampled data corresponding to Alice $\vec{x}_{A}$ and to Bob $\vec{x}_{B}$ and split the sampled data ($\vec{x}_{A}$,$\vec{x}_{B}$) of total size $M$ in two equal sets.